OpenMobileAlliance/technical.openmobilealliance.org/README.md

             * `version`: version VX.Y.Z
             * `date`: date when the Release was approved, in the format: YYYY-MM-DD
             * `display`: this property allows override any display critieria.
 If the value is set to `true`, then the Release version details will be displayed independent of the rendering criteria.
 If the value is set to `false`, then the Release version won't be displayed independent of the rendering criteria.
 If it is set to `false` the information for that Release will be displayed when displaying ALL the versions for that Enabler.

-        * Note: This repository is archived and will not receive further updates, including dependency updates or security fixes from bots like Dependabot.